-An Electronics Project Table offers a Radio Shack Electronics Sensor Lab and an Arduino Starter Kit.
+An Electronics Project Table offers a Radio Shack Electronics Sensor Lab and three Arduino Starter Kits.

 An Apple iMac 27 sits in the front of the room with Final Cut Pro, Toon Boom Animation Studio and Adobe Photochop CC and Lightroom installed.
 A Sony Handycam, a GoPro and two Apple iPads and a Yamaha Digital Keyboard are available for projects.

 A H4next handy recorder offers students a podcast quality audio recorder for projects.